MorpheusAIs/Docs/!KEYDOCS README FIRST!/YellowPaper.md

 # Morpheus Yellow Paper (Technical Reference)

+This is the technical reference (Yellow Paper).
+For conceptual explanations, see morpheus-explanation.md.
+For practical guides, see morpheus-how-to-guides.md and morpheus-tutorials.md.

 This document provides authoritative technical specifications for the Morpheus full node, smart contracts, and protocol components.
-For conceptual explanations, see the White Paper.
 For community and roadmap information, see the Community Guide.

 ---